RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 Now that you are familiar with graphing data on a map using Altair.
-We can make use of the provided example above to create a graph of the world where the countries are colored by one of the features in the `Starting a Business csv file <../_static/starting_a_business.csv>`_ data set.
+We can make use of the provided example above to create a graph of the world where the countries are colored by one of the features in the `Starting a Business CSV file <../_static/starting_a_business.csv>`_ data set.

 The goal of this section is to learn how to use web API to gather data.
-In this specific exercise we will use a web API to get data that maps country codes to country numbers.
+In this specific exercise, we will use a web API to get data that maps country codes to country numbers.
 We will learn how to add columns to our Starting a Business data set using the ``map`` function.
 This new column will contain country codes.

-The goals for this exercies is to add a new column to our data set and then graph it on a map.
+This exercise aims to add a new column to our data set and then graph it on a map.
 We can get the information for the new column from different sources.
-But this is a good chance to learn how to get the information using web API.
-In order to get this information we will use a web API from a website. **API** stands for Application Programmer Interface.
-Each website will have its own convention for how you ask it for data, and the format in which the data is returned.
-Once we obtained the required data using web API, we can follow the example in the beginning of this section to add the new column and then make a world map and show Starting_a_Business_score from the Starting a Business data set.
+But this is an excellent chance to learn how to get the data using web API.
+To get this information, we will use a web API from a website. **API** stands for Application Programmer Interface.
+Each website will have its convention for how you ask it for data, and the format in which the data is returned.
+Once we obtained the required data using web API, we can follow the example at the beginning of this section to add the new column and then make a world map and show Starting_a_Business_score from the Starting a Business data set.

-First, lets familiarize ourselves with the `requests module <http://http://docs.python-requests.org>`_.
+First, let's familiarize ourselves with the `requests module <http://http://docs.python-requests.org>`_.
-This tool is amazing because the request module is what allows us to communicate to databases across the web.
+This tool is amazing because the request module allows us to communicate with databases across the web.
 The request module documentation is really helpful, so we recommend you using it to learn about its features in detail.
 For now, we will give you the bare bones here to get you started.

-This website, ``restcountries.eu``, provides an interface where we can get data from their site rather than a web page.
-It is really important that when you think of a web API, you understand how to ask it for the data that you want.
+This website, ``restcountries.eu``provides an interface where we can get data from their site rather than a web page.
+It is important that when you think of a web API, you understand how to ask it for the data that you want.
 For our purposes, we are going to use ``/rest/v2/alpha/XXX``.
 Let's take a look at what this means.

 * ``/rest``: Technically, REST stands for REpresentational State Transfer.
 This uses the HTTP protocol to ask for and respond with data.
 * ``/v2``: This is version 2 of this website's protocol.
-* ``/alpha``: This tells the website that the next thing we are going to pass tell it is the three-letter code for the country.
+* ``/alpha``: This tells the website that the next thing we are going to pass is the country's three-letter code.
-* ``XXX``: This can be any valid three-letter country code, for example "usa".
+* ``XXX``: This can be any valid three-letter country code, for example, "usa".

-**NOTE** there are other ways to look up information, such as the countries numericCode, language, currency, and more.
+**NOTE** there are other ways to look up information, such as the countries' numericCode, language, currency, and more.
 These other methods are in the website ``restcountries.eu``.

-Now that we know the format, lets open a new tab in your browser and see the call in action.
+Now that we know the format let's open a new tab in your browser and see the call in action.
 Paste the following URL in your web browser: `https://restcountries.eu/rest/v2/alpha/usa`.
 As you may have noticed, you do not get a web page in response.
 You get information that looks like a Python **dictionary**.
-We will come back to this later on in this section, but we can do something similiar with a python program using the requests library.
+We will come back to this later on in this section, but we can do something similar with a python program using the requests library.

 .. code:: python3